Monty Python Live (Mostly): Overview

 The last of the ten performances was broadcast in the UK on the television channel Gold and internationally in cinemas by Fathom Events through a Dish Network satellite link on Sunday 20 July 2014.
 The filming of the performance was directed by Aubrey Powell.
 The film was released on DVD, Blu-ray, download and streaming on 11 November 2014.
 A re-edited audio-only recording of the show was exclusively included on two Compact Discs which formed part of the “Deluxe Edition” of the release – a 60-page 12 inch (30 cm) square hardback picture book with the DVD, Blu-ray and the two CDs housed inside the back cover.
 The audio only recording of the show omits some material due to its highly visual nature but includes additional dialogue and material not included in the video version.
 The CDs have a combined running time of 2 hours and five minutes.

 Critical reception

 Critical reviews of the show were generally positive.
-Ed Power from The Telegraph wrote, it was “poignant and predictable, but tremendous fun.”
+Ed Power from The Daily Telegraph wrote, it was "poignant and predictable, but tremendous fun".

 A negatively tinged review from the Daily Mail was incorporated into the last show, with John Cleese and Michael Palin criticising the newspaper and its editor, Paul Dacre, onstage.

 The ten-night show was a financial success, allowing the members of the troupe to pay off their creditor, earn £2.2 million each and donate to selected charities.